-1. Setbacks for panhandle lots shall be a minimum of 10 feet from all lot lines.
+- 1. Setbacks for panhandle lots shall be a minimum of 10 feet from all lot lines.
 Garages shall be set back a minimum of 20 feet from the front lot line abutting the pole.

-Applicant's Statement: There are no flag lots proposed in this subdivision.
+Applicant's Statement: There is no development planned within this tentative subdivision application except for the creation of new lot lines.